Nilganj

 Nilganj is a village in Barrackpore II CD Block in Barrackpore subdivision of North 24 Parganas district in the state of West Bengal, India.
-It is close to Kolkata and also a part of Kolkata Urban Agglomeration.

 Geography

 Location

 Chak Kanthalia, Ruiya, Patulia and Bandipur form a cluster of census towns around Titagarh/ Khardaha.
 Karna Madhabpur, with the CD Block headquarters, is located nearby.

 Police station

 Khardha police station under Barrackpore Police Commissionerate has jurisdiction over Khardaha Municipal area and Barrackpore II CD Block.

 Demographics

 As per the 2011 Census of India, Nilganje had a total population of 2,662, of which 1,381 (52%) were males and 1,281 (48%) were females.
 Population below 6 years was 225.
 The total number of literates in Nilganje was 2,049 (84.08% of the population over 6 years).

 Transport

 Nilganj is located at the crossing of the Barrackpore-Barasat Road (part of State Highway 2) and the Nilganj Road.